levinqdl/me-form-backend/README.md

 <Form initValue={...}>...</Form>
 ```

+### Why defaultValue can't be set on fields

+Because currently in React there's not a good way that a parent component can read props from descendant components, so in the first render the defaultValue prop of a field can't be available from value of ancestors.
+This can be confusing and this is against the data flow model of React.

 ## useFormItem

 useFormItem is a React custom hook.
 It connects a form control component with Form context